mbarcia/drupsible-project/README.md

 # Requirements
 ## Local
-* Any Windows, Linux or MacOS workstation, with VT-x/AMD-V enabled and 1G RAM free memory.
+* Any Windows, Linux or MacOS workstation, with VT-x/AMD-V enabled
+* 1G of free RAM, 10G of free disk space
 * A Virtual Machine provider
   * [Virtualbox](https://www.virtualbox.org/wiki/Downloads), or
   * VMWare Fusion or VMWare Workstation, or